Outstanding Early Career Teacher: Faculty with less than six years of teaching experience at the college level (combined at MU or elsewhere).

-Recipients must demonstrate, documented by student course evaluations, peer evaluation, clarity of presentations and assignments, variability of instructional materials and teaching methodology, enthusiasm for their subject matter and for teaching, and a teaching style that provides a variety of opportunities for students to learn.
+Recipients must demonstrate clarity of presentations and assignments, variability of instructional materials and teaching methodology, enthusiasm for their subject matter and for teaching, and a teaching style that provides a variety of opportunities for students to learn.
 The subject matter must also be viewed by students as relevant, meaningful and well organized, and taught in a manner that demonstrates how to apply the course content.

-Recipients must demonstrate excellence in advising and mentoring as well as show evidence of working to ensure student success outside the classroom.
+Recipients must demonstrate excellence in advising and mentoring as well as show evidence of ensuring student success outside the classroom.

-Recipients must contribute to the scholarship of teaching (e.g., through teaching publications and/or presentations), be a continual learner of the teaching and learning process and environment, and participate in teaching improvement workshops, seminars or conferences.
+Recipients must contribute to the scholarship of teaching (e.g., through teaching publications and/or presentations), be a continual scholar of the teaching and learning process and learning environment, and participate in teaching improvement workshops, seminars or conferences.

 Nominations & Submissions

 Submit nominations in a single PDF attachment via email to Lena Johnson at JohnsonLM@missouri.edu.
 Name the file as: Year_Teaching_LastFirstName (e.g., 2022_Teaching_TigerTruman).
 In the email subject line indicate Early Career Teacher Nomination or Senior Teacher Nomination.